microsoft/weblogic-on-azure/javaee/README.md

 ## Connect WebLogic to the PostgreSQL Server

 * Once WebLogic starts up, go to http://localhost:7001/console/ and log onto the console.
-Unless you changed them, the userid is `weblogic` and the password is `welcome1`.
+Unless you changed them, the user ID is `weblogic` and the password is `welcome1`.
    * Click on Services -> Data Sources.
 Select New -> Generic Data Source.
    * Enter the name as 'WebLogicCafeDB', JNDI name as 'jdbc/WebLogicCafeDB' and select the database type to be PostgreSQL.
 Click next.
    * Accept the defaults and click next.
 Do not click Finish, even though you could do so.